ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions">Technical Discussions</a></b>

   <p class="tightcard">
-    Have a detailed technical question or need technical support with content on the site?
+    Have a detailed question or need support with technical content on the site?
 Start a converation on the GitHub discussion forum.
   </p>